lelaboratoire/rethink-prs-ms/manuscript.md

 $$SE = \sum_{j}^kIG(X_j; y) = \sum_{j}^k I(SNP_{j_1}, SNP_{j_2}; y) - I(SNP_{j_1}; y) - I(SNP_{j_2}; y),$$
 where $IG$ measures how much of the phenotypic class $y$ can be explained by the 2-way epistatic interaction within the genotype combination $X_j$.
 We refer the reader to Ref. [@1FFMLUZxb] for more details on the calculation of the entropy-based terms.

+### Simulated data
+[Patryk...]

+[objective: simulate a diverse collection of datasets]

+For each simulated and real-world dataset, after randomly splitting the entire data in two smaller sets (80% training and 20% holdout), we built the MRS model on training data to obtain the $\chi^2$ coefficients and calculated risk score for each individual in the holdout set.
+We assess the performance of the MRS by comparing the area under the Receiving Operator Characteristic curve (auROC) with that of the standard GRS method.

 ### Manuscript drafting
 This manuscript is collaboratively written using the Manubot software which supports open paper writing via GitHub with Markdown [@YuJbg3zO].